ueberhund/fargate-crash-course/2_Setup_a_new_app_with_blue_green_deploy/README.md

 7. Select the PrivateSecurityGroup from this VPC and click "Save"
 8. Select "Application Load Balancer" and select the Fargate-ALB that we've been using for these labs
 9. Click the "Add to load balancer" button
-10. Select port 80 as the production listener port, enter 8888 as the test listener port
+10. Select port 80 as the production listener port
 11. In target group 1, enter the name as "catnip-target1", the path as "/catnip*" and the evaluation as 1
-12. In the health check, change the path to "/"
+12. In the health check, change the path to "/catnip"
 13. In target group 2, enter the name as "catnip-target2"
 14. Uncheck "Enable service discovery integration" and click "Next step"
 15. Click "Next step" and "Create service"